WillPower3309/nixos-config/README.md

 8. Exit the nix shell with `exit` change into the cloned directory, and run `nix-shell`
 9. Run `sudo git config --global --add safe.directory $(pwd)`
 10. Run `sudo nixos-install --option pure-eval no --flake $FLAKE#desktop`

+## Additional Steps for the Server Flake
+1. Read "[Installing NixOS with root on tmpfs and encrypted ZFS on a netcup VPS](https://carjorvaz.com/posts/installing-nixos-with-root-on-tmpfs-and-encrypted-zfs-on-a-netcup-vps/)" for more insight on root on tmpfs + ZFS setup
+2. Set up SSH access
+  1. Set `services.openssh.settings.PermitRootLogin = "yes"` in the config
+  2. Follow the instructions in the [NixOS wiki](https://nixos.wiki/wiki/SSH_public_key_authentication) to create an SSH key and copy it to the server
+  3. Append the key to the `authorizedKeys` lists in the config